mynodebtc/mynode_docs/docs/lightning/thunderhub.md

 ### Monitoring
 - Overview of current and pending balance for the Lightning and Bitcoin wallets.
-- Liquidity report with total remote and local lightning balance.
+- Liquidity report with total remote and local Lightning balance.
 - Complete network info.
 - View open/pending/closed channels and how balanced they are.
 - View all transactions.